caltechlibrary/dataset/README.md

 objects as collections.
 Collections can be stored on disc or in Cloud Storage.
 JSON objects are stored in collections as plain UTF-8 text.
-This means the objects can be accessed with common Unix text processing tools as well as most programming languages with text processing support.
+This means the objects can be accessed with common Unix text processing tools as well as most programming languages.

 The [dataset](docs/dataset.html) command line tool supports common data manage operations such as initialization of collections, creation,